Doctor of Philosophy in Educational Leadership Application Requirements

 - Applicants must clearly describe their professional goals and how this doctoral program fits with those goals.

 - This narrative should be no more than four double-spaced pages and will be considered as a writing sample.
-It must also include information about GRE scores if they are below the minimum required (see GRE information above).

 - Education history information